MightBMay-Games/Oct-30th-in-class/README.md

 I used a state machine to control the car simply.
-I did not have time to make left/right movement or a great scene, as I worked by myself, I chose to focus on functionality of the examples., but I implemented acceleration, a top speed and running out of gas using states.
+I did not have time to make left/right movement, nor did i make a great scene.
+As I worked by myself, I chose to focus on functionality of the examples.
+I implemented acceleration, a top speed and running out of gas using states.

 The basic pattern of my states is as so: